ocordes/animation/doc/source/language/variables.rst

 Some examples for good and wrong variable names: ::

   ...
-  Foo = 1           # lower case characters
+  Foo = 1           # wrong, lower case characters
-  0FOO = 1          # variable name starts with a number
+  0FOO = 1          # wrong, variable name starts with a number
   FOO0 = 1          # ok
   ...